Ranjith54321/Twitter-Analysis/README.md

     - Firstly I used to store the gatheres Info in CSV formate because it is easy to read then i convert it to JSON formate

+## Tools / Ide :

+    - Spider-Annaconda

+## Packages used :

+    -  tweepy   -> twitter library for python
+    -  pandas   -> used for data handling operations
+    -  cvs      -> to perform cvs file operations
+    -  json     -> to perform json file operations
+    -  sys      -> provides information about constants, functions and methods of the Python interpreter

   ## I din't get the Twitter developer account verification so I can't get the API credentials and can't show the Visual image for it